Deepanshu-Gond/password-generator/README.md

-# This is a password-generator file
+This is a Random password-generator website made using HTML CSS and Javascript